Doubly-Robust Functional Average Treatment Effect Estimation: Simulation study

 We assess performance in terms of estimation accuracy and inferential coverage.
 To measure accuracy, we compute the mean squared error under the $\mathbbmss{L}^2$ distance between the true $\beta$ and its estimate $\hat{\beta}$, i.e.~$\text{MSE}(\hat{\beta}) = \int (\beta(t) - \hat{\beta}(t))^2\,dt$.
 To measure actual coverage, we evaluate the percentage $\Delta$ of the domain of $\beta$ that falls into the parametric bootstrap simultaneous coverage bands, i.e.~$\Delta = \int \one \{\beta(t)\in [\hat{\beta}^l(t), \hat{\beta}^u(t)] \} \,dt$.

 Figure~\ref{fig:sim} shows an example of true FATE alongside its estimates using \texttt{OR}, \texttt{IPW}, and \DRFOS{}, for one specific scenario (first panel; the underlying simulation parameters are reported in the caption).
 Figure~\ref{fig:sim} also displays the performance of the various estimators based on the metrics described above.
 In a well-specified scenario, all estimators are comparable.
 However, when random noise corrupts either the propensity score (second panel) or the regression function (third panel), the performance of \texttt{IPW} and \texttt{OR} markedly deteriorates.
 In contrast, \DRFOS{} consistently achieves high accuracy in both cases, provided at least one of the two models -- the propensity score or the regression function -- is well-specified.
 The fourth panel displays coverage performance.
 The simultaneous confidence bands effectively control the type I error, ensuring the nominal 95\% coverage level.
 However, under both misspecification scenarios, \DRFOS{} appears to exhibit some overcoverage.
-In Supplementary Material Section~\ref{suppsec:simulations} we report results for additional simulation scenarios where both models are misspecified at the same time.
-There, we also report further, more standard simulation scenarios where we explicitly model the data generating process and the nuisance functions, such as the linear case in which $\mu^{(a)}(X_i) = \sum_{j=1}^p X_{ij}\theta_j^{(a)}$ for some scalar variables $X_{ij}$ and functional coefficients $\theta_j^{(a)}$; notably, even in these cases, \DRFOS{} matches or outperforms the other estimators.
+In Appendix Section~\ref{suppsec:simulations} we report results for additional simulation scenarios where both models are misspecified at the same time \lorenzo{and where we introduce discontinuities to evaluate the behavior of \DRFOS{} simultaneous confidence bands when the continuity assumption is not satisfied.} There, we also report further, more standard simulation scenarios where we explicitly model the data generating process and the nuisance functions, such as the linear case in which $\mu^{(a)}(X_i) = \sum_{j=1}^p X_{ij}\theta_j^{(a)}$ for some scalar variables $X_{ij}$ and functional coefficients $\theta_j^{(a)}$; notably, even in these cases, \DRFOS{} matches or outperforms the other estimators.